 Increase the resale value of equipment

 Fluid sampling provides a record of the maintenance and condition of the equipment which can add value to a prospective purchaser.
-It should be noted that it is not necessary to have a perfect history of A results to mean the equipment has been well maintained.
+It should be noted that it is not necessary to have a perfect history of 'no action required' results to mean the equipment has been well maintained.
 Alerts that are acted on promptly achieve the goal of maintaining the equipment to high standards.
-The database allows users to provide feedback and document Action Taken notes.
+The database allows users to provide feedback and note actions taken.

 Monitor the quality of servicing

 If a fluid drain or filter change has been missed this can be seen in the the result history.
 If an incorrect (or alternative) fluid type has been used instead of the stated product this also can be seen in the result history.
 If a maintenance procedure has not been successful or has allowed contaminants to enter a compartment this can be seen and acted on to prevent further damage.